shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You gain the following Bond Affinity option:

--   Wide: The effect radius and/or diameter is doubled for this spell cast, if it has an area of effect.
+-   Wide: Double the effect radius and/or diameter of this spell cast, if it has an area of effect.

 ### Home Advantage